Half Ton Lightweight Airportable Gallery

 Alvis Saladin Gallery

 Above;- Three images of the very first 1/24th scale Saladin test build, in UN livery.
 A further 5 images of a second Saladin finished in satin deep bronze green & 6 further images of Saladin in Aden colour scheme with cutaway hull & turret to display interior detail.
 See the Military Section for further close up pictures of the internal hull detail.
-The next four images are of a superb commission build Saladin by Chris Meddings from `Inside The Armour`.
-(Chris will be happy to quote for building any of the KFS Military range of kits to your specification.
-To contact Chris, visit the Inside The Armour website www.insidethearmour.com) The last five pictures are the same test build model as the first three, reworked after a couple of years.
+The next four images are of a superb commission build KFS Saladin built by Chris Meddings.
+The last five pictures are the same test build model as the first three, reworked after a couple of years.

 Daimler Ferret Gallery